Updated to the Momentum2

 A winter boot with excellent traction, a low price tag, and ample warmth you say?
 Sold!
-This Best Buy award winner is only $90.
+For only $90.
 That said, it's not incredibly stylish, but it performs for winter use around town.

-With many great warmth features, the Kamik allegedly offers warmth to temperatures as low as -40 degrees Fahrenheit.
-The boot features 200-grams of 3M Thinsulate insulation coupled with a water-resistant nylon exterior.
-The interior is fully lined with a cozy, fleece material, and the sole of the shoe is relatively thick.
+This boot features 200-grams of 3M Thinsulate insulation coupled with a water-resistant nylon exterior.
+The interior is fully lined with a cozy, fleece material, and the sole is relatively thick.
 The collar is fur-lined, doing a great job of locking in warmth throughout the day.
-This boot is an ideal option for those in search of a boot to stand around in cold temperatures all day or if you just need to complete some chores around town.
-It scores an average six out of ten in this metric.
+While this boot is an option if you need to stand around in cold temperatures all day, it's far from the warmest we reviewed.
+It scores about average in this metric.

 All in all, the Kamik performs well in the cold and even into the double negative digits.
 It has a plethora of warmth features and is bound to keep you warm this winter.

-We're not completely convinced it will perform to -40 degrees Fahrenheit.
-During out cold-water tests, we noticed cold percolating inwards after just seven minutes of marching in the water.
+We're not completely convinced that this boot will perform to -40 degrees Fahrenheit.
+During out cold-water tests, we noticed cold seeping in after just seven minutes of marching in the water.
 Cold from the nylon also percolated easily into the boot.
 We did not feel any cold underfoot though (attributed to the thicker sole).
 For a boot rated to -40 degrees, this is unexpected, which leads us to believe that it won't be able to handle super frigid temperatures for long periods of time.

-Scoring a seven out of ten in this metric, we are happy to report that this boot does keep feet protected from the elements for short periods of time.
+We are happy to report that this boot does keep feet protected from the elements for short periods of time.
 That said, during our slush and water tests, we learned that the nylon upper just doesn't cut it.
-During these tests, we noticed leakage around the edge of the foot.
+We noticed leakage around the edge of the foot.
 The nylon seeps when it's saturated, making this boot unusable for climates that have super wet weather all the time.
-That said, despite its performance flaws with water, it did a wonderful job keeping out drier snow and slush.
-With a shaft height of 12.5 inches and a faux fur collar, snow does not get into the boot easily.
-Overall, it performed well in a dry Colorado climate, but users seeking a boot that will perform in wet-climates should consider other options.

 This boot gets wet and takes at least a day to dry.
 If you live in a climate with wet winters, we recommend investing in a boot with a removable liner like the Sorel Joan of Arctic or Sorel Caribou.